JetBrains/kotlin-web-site/docs/reference/classes.md

 ## Inheritance

-All classes in Kotlin have a common superclass *Any*{: .keyword }, that is a default super for a class with no supertypes declared:
+All classes in Kotlin have a common superclass `Any`, that is a default super for a class with no supertypes declared:

 ``` kotlin
 class Example // Implicitly inherits from Any